 - Vacant land (you can build a house on the land if you get the right agreements in place with the title owner)

-As you can see, ownership regulations are stricter compared to a majority of its neighbouring countries, including Vietnam, Philippines, and Thailand.
+As you can see, ownership regulations are stricter compared to a majority of its neighboring countries like the Philippines, and Thailand.

 Here, you can at least own condo units and physical structures, such as villas, on a freehold basis.
 In addition, you don’t need to be a resident to own property, and it’s easier to get hold of long term visas.